 How are you?

-I’m reaching out as I’m interested in learning more about how you use our product, what benefits you get from it, what you were using previously, etc. My goal is to feed this information back to our marketing, product & support teams so that we can make [Product Name] better for you.
+I’m reaching out as I’m interested in learning more about how you use our product, what benefits you get from it, what you were using previously, etc. I want to feed this information to our marketing, product & support teams so we can make [Product Name] better for you.

-Email 2 – Sent 3 days after initial email
+Email 2 – Sent 3 days after the initial email

 As I mentioned, the goal of this is to learn how customers like you are using the product so that we can ultimately make it better for you.

-Email 3 – Sent 6 days after initial email
+Email 3 – Sent 6 days after the initial email

-I know you’re super busy, so just wanted to send you 1 final email and see if you had 30 minutes to chat to me about your use of [Product Name]?
+I know you’re super busy, so just wanted to send you 1 final email and see if you had 30 minutes to chat with me about your use of [Product Name].

 If so, you can simply click here to select a time that works for you, and I’ll give you a call then.